Michael M. Ratoza

 Border Protection

 Mike advises and devises enforcement strategy for protection of IP from cross-border anti-piracy action.
-Mike consults on U.S. Boarder Protection enforcement of IP rights, including exclusion from the U.S. of products infringing IP.
+Mike consults on U.S. Border Protection enforcement of IP rights, including exclusion from the U.S. of products infringing IP.

 Mike represents: